-13. Grantee's Administrative Capacity and Past Forest Management History - 10 points
+12. Grantee's Administrative Capacity and Past Forest Management History - 10 points

+Provide proof of capacity to administer sizable grant with numerous partners.
+Provide proof of ability to complete land management activities.
 The Applicant has demonstrated forest management experience with similar landscape level projects and demonstrates a high potential for completing the project.
 Greater consideration will be given to organizations with the ability to administratively manage large grants and a proven record of success in delivering projects like that proposed in the application.